You wouldn't know it by the sound of his voice, but it has been a frustrating six weeks for Toyota-United Pro Cycling Team's Ivan Dominguez.

 He has mixed feelings about his expectations on his return to racing this Sunday at the Chevron Manhattan Beach Grand Prix.
 "It's hard to say," he acknowledged Thursday.
 "I stopped for a month and although I feel good training, racing is a lot different."

 The crash at Tri-Peaks forced Dominguez to miss the "Philly Week" races earlier this month.
-The series of single-day races have previously showcased his sprinting ability, including the second place he scored last year in Philadelphia.
+The series of single-day races have previously showcased his sprinting ability, including the second place he scored at the International Championship last year in Philadelphia.

 Dominguez points out that the team has been winning without him, too.
 "Some teams only have one guy who can win.
-Our team has many," continued Dominguez.
+Our team has many," Dominguez said.
 "It's made me feel more relaxed seeing them win."